 See all the parts at once

-The conductor's score is the one I like to read from, and sometimes I will pass out copies of this page for my students to play from as well.
+A conductor's score is what I like to read from, and sometimes I will pass out copies of this page for my students to play from as well.
 It's good practice for them to have to keep track of their part in the full score, and it helps them anticipate entrances.

 Beginner piano ensemble Golden Wedding Conductor part